geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 Yeah.
 Almost free.
 We need just some overhead to copy these.
 I mean, I think we.
 Yeah.
 We just need some pockets to copy these data.
 After you.
 Each kind of execution.
 But, yeah, I think it's it's almost free.

 ##### **Geohot** [[00:18:46](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1126)]
 Yeah.
-I'm I'm I'm okay with this taking like a 10 or 20% hit, but there's no way we could ever enable sqtt by this equals one.
+I'm I'm I'm okay with this taking like a 10 or 20% hit, but there's no way we could ever enable SQTT by this equals one.
 But I think we should be able to enable these counters with this equals one.

 ##### **Nimlgen** [[00:19:00](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1140)]
 Yeah.
-Also for sqtt currently like the design of sqtt initially was that we flush the buffers from the device only once.
+Also for SQTT currently like the design of SQTT initially was that we flush the buffers from the device only once.
 When we.
 So destruction of python.
 So maybe we can do this manage this a bit better and flush buffers after each kernel.
 So maybe this will require less VRM.

 ##### **Geohot** [[00:19:30](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1170)]
 That'd be cool.